 Scoping the Traffic Signal Communication System

 Scoping the traffic signal communication system can be simple or very complex depending on the methods and equipment used.
-It is critical to contact the traffic-roadway section and the ITS unit at the scoping phase of the project.
-The traffic-roadway section and ITS unit will work with region staff and the signal designer to determine the best option for the communications needed.
+It is critical to contact the traffic engineering section and the ITS unit at the scoping phase of the project.
+The traffic engineering section and ITS unit will work with region staff and the signal designer to determine the best option for the communications needed.
 Once the form of communication is determined, the staff responsible for design will be determined.

 As an example, if fiber optic local communications is scoped for the project, the signal designer will be responsible for the interconnect plan sheet & standard specifications which will include junction box/hand hole locations, conduit, and type of wire/cable in the conduit.
 The ITS unit will be responsible for the ITS communication plan sheet details which include the splice diagrams, fiber optic specifications, anticipated items, LPIF, etc.